 \textbf{Plan of the paper.} In section \ref{section : 2} we recall some definitions and results about geometric group theory that are needed for the constructions that will follow.
 In section \ref{section : 3} we build a manifold $M$ that is modeled on a Cayley graph $\Gamma$ and prove some Propositions that will allow us to use results that we need on $M$.
 In section \ref{section : 4} we prove Theorem \ref{thm : principal} : we first explain how to associate a bounded domain $N \subset M$ to a subgraph $(\Omega, B)$ of $\Gamma$ and we use it to obtain an upper bound for the Steklov eigenvalues of $(\Omega, B)$, which will allow us to conclude.

-\textbf{Acknowledgments.} I would like to warmly thank my thesis supervisor Bruno Colbois for having offered to work on this subject as well as for his numerous advices which enabled me to resolve the difficulties encountered.
-I also wish to thank Niel Smith and Antoine Gagnebin for their careful proofreading of this paper and for their various remarks which have led to its improvement.
+\textbf{Acknowledgments.} I would like to warmly thank my thesis supervisor Bruno Colbois for having offered to work on this subject as well as for his many advice which enabled me to resolve the difficulties encountered.
+I also wishes to thank Niel Smith and Antoine Gagnebin for their careful rereading of this paper and for their various remarks which have led to its improvement.